HomePainting TipsPaint Your Refrigerator Like a Pro in 5 Easy Steps

 If you remove the seals and handles before painting the fridge, it will be easier to paint.
 If you don’t want to remove them, cover these areas with painter’s tape.

 Before you start painting the fridge, sand the surface to ensure good paint adhesion and to remove any rust stains, if present.
 You can use 200, 220, or 240-grit sandpaper for sanding.
 However, if there are no rusty areas on the fridge, you should apply a bonding primer or a glossy surface primer before painting.
 These primers will help the paint adhere better to the fridge surface.
-“Related article: is primer necessary before painting.”
+“Related article: Is primer necessary before painting.”

 The third thing to consider before painting your fridge is the choice of roller and brush.
 A high-quality short-pile or firm sponge roller will help you paint the fridge flawlessly without leaving marks.
 Now, let’s explore which types of paint are suitable for painting your fridge.